elastisys/compliantkubernetes/docs/adr/0010-run-managed-services-in-workload-cluster.md

 * We want to make it easy to run these services with regulatory compliance in mind, e.g., we should be able to reuse Compliant Kubernetes features around monitoring, logging, access control and network segregation.
 * We want to make it difficult for Compliant Kubernetes users to negatively affect managed services.
 * We want to keep support for multiple workload cluster, i.e., application multi-tenancy.
-* Many cloud providers do not support Service Type LoadBalancer, which complicates exposing non-HTTP services outside a Kubernetes cluster.
+* Many Infrastructure Providers do not support Service Type LoadBalancer, which complicates exposing non-HTTP services outside a Kubernetes cluster.
 * management cluster might not exist in a future packaging of Compliant Kubernetes.

 ## Considered Options